 SMWC has continued to reach beyond expectations and provide innovative and unique programs based on liberal arts tradition — to students.
 It boasts the only equine program in Indiana, and one of approximately 20 in the U.S., to offer a Bachelor of Science in equine studies.
 Additionally, it is the first in the nation to offer a Music Therapy Equivalency Distance program.

 SMWC is consistently recognized by U.S. News & World Report as one of the Best Regional Colleges in the Midwest.
 The College was also ranked in the top programs nationally by U.S. News & World Report’s Best Online Undergraduate Programs, as well as best online graduate business programs for the Master of Leadership Development (MLD) program.
 In 2017, the Saint Mary-of-the-Woods Historic District, home of SMWC and the Sisters of Providence, was listed in the National Register of Historic Places.

 Continuing to Grow

 SMWC strives to constantly evaluate student needs and evolve to meet those needs.
-It remains rooted in the past but always focused on the future.
+It remains rooted in the past but is always focused on the future.
 There have been multiple exciting additions to the College in recent years.